buda-base/volume-manifest-builder/README.md

 # Installation
 ## PIP
-PyPI contains `volume-manifest-tool` Install is simply `sudo python3 -m pip install --upgrade volume-manifest-tool` to install system-wide (which is needed to run as a service) To install and run locally, `python3 -m pip install --upgrade volume-manifest-builder` will do.
+PyPI contains `bdrc-volume-manifest-builde` Install is simply `sudo python3 -m pip install --upgrade bdrc-volume-manifest-builder` to install system-wide (which is needed to run as a service)
+To install and run locally, `python3 -m pip install --upgrade bdrc-volume-manifest-builder` will do.

 When you install `volume-manifest-builder` two entry points are defined in `/usr/local/bin`:
 - `manifestforwork` the commad mode